chug2k/Instructor-Syllabus/whiteboarding/whiteboarding-questions.md

 TECH QUESTIONS:
 1) What operating system do you use and why?
 2) Compare and contrast floats in JavaScript and Ruby.
 (Optional stretch: What do you get when you divide 0/0 in each language?)
+3) What is the difference between an function and a method?
+Does the distinction matter?

 PROMPT: As a developer, you are given a multi digit number.
-Write a function that takes the single number and returns an array with a single integer at each index.
+Write a function that takes the number and returns an array with a single integer at each index.
 (Can be done in JavaScript or Ruby)

 Instructor's Notes:
 ```javascript